mjoyceGR/MESA2HYDRO/README.md

 for the most recent version.
 <!-- Because this is a distutils-installed package, it cannot be fully uninstalled by pip.
 To upgrade via pip, remove the current version and run the -->

+Alternatively, clone the git repository, unpack it, and run the following from the top level directory:

+	python2 setup.py install

+to set up all dependencies manually.

+## Setup
+If you have installed the package via pip, pip will place the MESA2HYDRO home directory with other Python packages, most likely somewhere like

+	/usr/share/bin/python2.7/

+If you've failed to specify pip2 and have later versions of Python installed, it may end up somewhere like

+	~/anaconda/lib/python3.5/site-packages/

+In any case, you may want to copy or move the entire MESA2HYDRO root directory somewhere more sensible, since you will need to work out of it directly:

+	mv MESA2HYDRO/ /home/your_name/

+From there, you should set the $MESA2HYDRO_ROOT environment variable in your .bashrc to point to the root directory:

+	export MESA2HYDRO_ROOT=/home/your_name/MESA2HYDRO

+Then

+	cd MESA2HYDRO/

 ## Running a test case